santino79/assemble-eleventy-excellent/src/pages/index.md

 layout: 'home'
 blog:
   title: 'New to Analysts Assemble?'
-  intro: "Check out some of my most popular and valuable articles and interviews."
+  intro: "Check out some of my most popular articles and interviews."
 ---

 ## Building better data analysts